 Emily Falk

-• Vice Dean, Annenberg School for Communication
+• Vice Dean of the Annenberg School for Communication

 Emily Falk studies behavior change, persuasion, and how ideas and behaviors spread.